alsomeb/ginboy/readme.md

 ## Features

-- **File Upload**: Supports uploading images with basic file type and size validation.
+- **File Upload**: Supports uploading multiple images with basic file type and size validation.
 - **File serving**: Supports serving files from a static folder.
 - **Error Handling**: Demonstrates how to handle and return errors.
+- **MongoDB**: Demonstrates simply how to handle MongoDB in GIN